hyliush/ccks-2021-task3-baseline/README.md

 4. run on local device(main.py) turn debug on False before run main.

 ## Stucture
-This simple wrapper based on Transformers (for managing BERT model) and PyTorch.
-1. support cache.

-2. support earlystop.

-3. support tensorboard to record experiment.

-4. support task only revised dataloader.py and model.py

 The main module contains the follow files:

 - The dataset.py